s-AVE/AdventureWorksCompany/README.md

 ![](image.png)

 ## INTRODUCTION
-This portfolio presents a collection of SQL queries developed as part of my learning journey through the Maven Analytics online course titled "[Microsoft Power BI Desktop for Business Intelligence](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/)."
-Each query in this repository reflects the hands-on exercises and guided challenges provided within the course framework.
+This portfolio presents a Power BI project developed as part of my learning journey through the Maven Analytics online course titled "[Microsoft Power BI Desktop for Business Intelligence](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/)."
+The project reflects hands-on exercises and guided challenges provided within the course framework, applied to a real-world business dataset — Adventure Works Bike Shop (2020–2022).

-The structure and flow of the SQL problems follow the curriculum designed by the [Maven Analytics team](https://www.udemy.com/user/maven-analytics), emphasizing practical, real-world applications of advanced SQL skills — including joins, subqueries, window functions, common table expressions (CTEs), recrusive CTE, conditional aggregation, function by data type, and implementation for data analytic.
+The structure and flow of this project follow the curriculum designed by the Maven Analytics team, emphasizing practical, real-world applications of Power BI — including data transformation, data modeling, DAX calculations, interactive reporting, AI-powered visuals, and performance optimization.

-This repository serves both as a personal learning milestone and a reference point for others exploring advanced SQL practices using MySQL.
+This repository serves both as a personal learning milestone and a reference point for others exploring Power BI for business intelligence and data analytics.

-I started by reviewing the basics and conducting multi-table analyses, including basic joins, self-joins, cross-joins, and unions.

-Next, I covered different ways of working with nested queries by writing subqueries and common table expressions (CTEs).
-I walked through examples of subqueries within the various clauses, rewrote subqueries as CTEs, introduced recursive CTEs, and compared these techniques to other options such as temporary tables and views.

-From there, I broke down each component of a window function and reviewed common window functions like ROW_NUMBER, RANK, FIRST_VALUE, LEAD, and LAG.
-I also covered general functions for working with different data types in SQL, including numeric, datetime, string, and NULL functions.

-Last but not least, I took the concepts we had learned and applied them across a series of common data analysis applications.
-I dealt with duplicate values, applied special value filters, performed rolling calculations, and more.
+I started by connecting and shaping data using Power Query — cleaning, transforming, and combining multiple data sources including sales transactions, customer lookup, product catalog, and calendar tables through applied steps, merges, and appends.

+Next, I built a structured data model by defining table relationships, managing filter flow directions, and organizing a clean star schema to support accurate cross-table analysis.

+From there, I created calculated fields using DAX — writing measures and calculated columns for KPIs such as Total Revenue, Profit, Return Rate, Revenue per Customer, and dynamic period-over-period comparisons using CALCULATE, DIVIDE, DATEADD, HASONEVALUE, and SELECTEDVALUE.

+I then visualized the data through interactive report pages — including an Executive Summary, Customer Detail, and Product Detail dashboard — featuring KPI cards, trend line charts, donut charts, gauge visuals, conditional formatting, drill-through, and dynamic tooltips styled with a consistent Slate & Sage theme.

+I also explored Power BI's Artificial Intelligence features, including AI-powered visuals to surface automatic insights and anomaly detection within the trend data.

+Last but not least, I applied Power BI Optimization Tools — using Performance Analyzer to identify slow visuals and DAX queries, reducing model size through unused column removal, and structuring dedicated measure tables to keep the data model clean and maintainable.

 ## Table of Content
 📁 1.
 [Multi-table Analysis](#1-multi-table-analysis)